 Revised reports can be filed to correct material misstatements submitted on a prior Quarterly Report.
-Contact the specialist, if this is necessary, for instructions.
+Contact the specialist for instructions.

-Delinquent reports are necessary if the Quarterly Report has not been submitted by the $10^{\rm th}$ working day of the month.
+Delinquent reports are necessary if the Quarterly Report has not been submitted by the 10th working day of the month.
 Scheduled payments to the respective project will be suspended until the report has been submitted.